 What your team needs to maintain checklists

-Your staff will only maintain checklists if it's easy.
-The best systems have these characteristics:
+Your staff will only stick with checklists if they're dead simple.
+The systems that actually get used have these features:

 Digital cleaning checklists: what actually works